blue-yonder/tsfresh/docs/text/feature_filtering.rst

 The vector of p-values is evaluated on basis of the Benjamini-Yekutieli procedure [2]_ in order to decide which features to keep.
-This multiple testing procedure is contained in the submodule :mod:`tsfresh.feature_selection.benjamini_hochberg_test`.
+This multiple testing procedure is taken from the statsmodel package.

 In the figure from above, this corresponds to the change from p-values to selected features.